blossomfinance/rest-ez/README.md

     - [ ] Specify node within a schema file using JSON path
     - [ ] Example of how to use faker.js using reusable function
 - [ ] Code Quality - add linter/hinter/prettier or whatever spec is used
+- [ ] Auto-generate test cases from an Open API specification (possible in separate repo)

+## Acknowledgements

+Enormous thanks to [Kiran Mandadi](https://github.com/kiranz), the original creator of the [just-api](https://kiranz.github.io/just-api/) project form which this project is heavily based (forked).